-There are many factors to consider when planning your gap year, from choosing your destination and buying the equipment you need, to scheduling vaccinations and obtaining the right anti-malarial medication.
+There are many factors to consider when planning your gap year.
+This includes choosing your destination and buying the equipment you need, to scheduling vaccinations and obtaining the right anti-malarial medication.
+Malaria defence is well known about but not very well understood.

-If you’ve done enough health research on your gap year destination you’ll be aware of the risk of tropical diseases such as Malaria, Yellow fever, Dengue fever and Japanese Encephalitis in certain countries.
+If you’ve done enough health research on your gap year destination you’ll be aware of the risk of tropical diseases.
+These will include Malaria, Yellow fever, Dengue fever and Japanese Encephalitis.
 These diseases are transmitted via mosquito bites and should not be taken lightly, having serious and even life-threatening effects.
-Discussing the risks of disease with your GP or local travel clinic should help you decide whether or not you need to take certain measures to prevent life threatening diseases such as Malaria.
+Discussing the risks of disease with your GP or local travel clinic should help you decide if you need to take preventative measures.

 Whether or not you will require vaccinations and anti-malarial medication all depends on your destination.
 Below we have put together a table of some of the vaccinations and medication available for travellers.
 We’ve also included vaccinations for diseases spread by ticks, as this can be an issue in many gap year destinations, especially if you’re taking part in treks and other outdoor activities.